 Therefore, the researcher may not get another chance to publish writing in any other journal.
 There the researcher should be careful about how to publish content without plagiarism.

 With time research publications have gone through many changes.
 However, research publications’ importance has rained the same over the years.
 They can be broadly divided into:

 The particular category here again has three more subdivisions, and they are:

 Popular Magazines: It publishes news and articles from pop culture, sports, and other widespread genres.
 Starting from the general to the knowledgeable, they have a massive audience base.

 Trade Journals: This category doesn’t feature research articles, but it features news and reports of a particular field or discipline.

 Scholarly Articles: These includes those journals and articles that are published only after peer review.
 In other words, the publication of the writeups takes place only after a team of scholars reviews them by cross-checking the facts and the quality of the research work.

 Here not just the journals but those materials are published that help a student in getting a scholarship for their academic course.
 It includes everything from conference proceedings to monographs to edited collections—everything that allows a student in the academic evaluation.

 How to Write a Research Paper?

-When the researcher needs to work on a topic, they need to remember that studying well is the only key to develop a good idea about the subject.
+When the researcher needs to work on a topic, they need to remember that studying well is the only key to developing a good idea about the subject.
 They must use their concept to write the article.
 They need to break the topic in terms of some questions.
 The researcher needs to answer those questions in the body of the research publication.